sandeepg98/java-datamunger-assignment-step1-stackroute/readme.md

     vii.
 Extract the order by field from the given string.
         Note : user may need the information in sorted order of a particular field.

-        Input String : select * from ipl.csv where season > 2016 and city='Bangalore' order by win_by_runs
+        Input String : select * from ipl.csv where season > 2016 and city= 'Bangalore' order by win_by_runs
 		Output String : win_by_runs

     viii.
 Extract the group by field from the given string.
         Note : user may need the related information grouped together.
         For Example they may require to see the information department wise.

-        Input String : select team1, sum(win_by_runs) from ipl.csv where season > 2016 and city='Bangalore' group by team1
+        Input String : select team1, sum(win_by_runs) from ipl.csv where season > 2016 and city= 'Bangalore' group by team1
 		Output String : team1

 	ix.
 User may required the information like who is getting maximum salary or minimum age etc.. these are called aggregate functions (minimum, maximum, count, average, sum)